ASERG-STELA/shu-development-process/Initiation/level4/level4-initiation.md

 ## 4. Understand the Problem

 ### 4.1.
 Define an initial set of Requirements
-What you understand the requirements of the project you are about to start working on, it's time to decide on the **functional** and **non-functional** requirements for that solution.
+When you understand the requirements of the project you are about to start working on, it's time to decide on the **functional** and **non-functional** requirements for that solution.

 #### 4.1.1.
 Functional Requirements
 Functional requirements define the basic system behaviour.
 Essentially, they are **what** the system does or must not do and can simply be thought of as how the system will respond to inputs.
 These requirements usually define if/then behaviours or **conditions** and can include calculations, data inpt and other business processes.
 Functional requirements are features that allow the system to function as it was intended.
-Putting it another way, if these requirements are not met, then the system could gridn to a halt when it is being used by an external user.
+Putting it another way, if these requirements are not met, then the system could grind to a halt when it is being used by an external user.
 They are the **features** of your product and should be thought of with the highest importance in the initial stages.

 #### 4.1.2.
 Non-functional Requirements
 Non-functional requirements define what the system does or must not do, they specify **how** the system should do it.
 These requirements don't have any impact upon the functionality of the system, hence the name.
 Even if these requirements are not met, the system will perform its basic purpose.
 The most important aspect of non-functional requirements, and why they are so important is **usability**.
 The non-functional requirements define the system behaviour, features and general characteristics that are important for the user experience.